 The Drug Price Competition and Patent Term Restoration Act of 1984, or the Hatch-Waxman Act, permits a patent term extension of up to five years beyond the expiration date of a U.S. patent as partial compensation for the length of time the drug is under regulatory review while the patent is in force.
+The regulatory review period that occurs after the patent to be extended was issued is eligible to be counted for extension.
+The extension is calculated as one-half of the time of the testing phase added to time in the approval phase.
+The testing phase is the period between the effective date of an investigational product exemption (Investigational New Drug Application) and the initial submission of the marketing application (New Drug Application).
+The approval phase is the period between the submission and approval of the marketing application.
+Extensions can be reduced by any time that the applicant did act not with due diligence as determined by the FDA.
 A patent term extension cannot extend the remaining term of a patent beyond a total of 14 years from the date of product approval.
 Only one patent applicable to each regulatory review period may be extended and only those claims covering the approved drug, a method for using it or a method for manufacturing it may be extended.
 Similar provisions are available in the European Union and certain other foreign jurisdictions to extend the term of a patent that covers an approved drug.